Yaolab-fantastic/GREMI/README.md

 The copyright holder for this project is Yao Lab.

 All rights reserved.

+# Acknowledgment
+This work was inspired by Alicja Chaszczewicz, Kyle Swanson, and Mert Yuksekgonul as part of the Stanford CS224W course project.

 # Citation
 If you use this framework in your research, please cite our work: